Krish-Rachamadugu/Krish-rachamadugu/README.md

-- 👋 Hi, I’m @Krish-rachamadugu, working as Planning Head in an agri tech startup in India.
-A post graduate in business administration with specialisation in Strategy, S&D, Finance and analytics.
+- 👋 Hi, I’m @Krish-rachamadugu, working as Planning Head in an agri tech startup called Waycool Foods and Products in India.
+A post graduate in business administration with specialisation in Strategy, Marketing, Finance and Analytics.
-- 👀 I’m interested in business analytics, which can deliver actionable results to businesses.
+- 👀 I’m interested in business analytics, which can help in decision making.
 - 🌱 I’m currently learning about various machine learning models.
-Also, learning Mandarin Chinese.
+Also, learning Mandarin Chinese & French.
 - 💞️ I’m looking to collaborate with other enthusiasts in applied business analytics.
 - 📫 How to reach me -- LinkedIn - https://www.linkedin.com/in/krishna-rachamadugu/